ypsu/experiments/focusreach/readme.md

 yyyymmdd-hhmm central left right comment
 ```

-yyyymmdd hhmm is the time
+yyyymmdd hhmm is the time;
 central, left, right are distances in millimeters.
 that's how far i see without glasses.